eddow/v-semantic/docs/components/form.md

 #TODO:DOC
 ## Slots

 - The default slot is the one displayed.
+It can receive a scope that specifies `model` - this is useful as, when no model is selected, the slot will not be shown : so there is no need to test the model before each usage
 - The `empty` slot is displayed when no model is available

 ## Properties